Tremor

 - DBS of VIM (ventral intermediate) thalamus: gold standard for medication-refractory ET; ~70–90% tremor reduction

-- MRI-guided focused ultrasound (MRgFUS): VIM thalamotomy; non-invasive; FDA-approved for ET; unilateral only
+- MRI-guided focused ultrasound (MRgFUS): VIM thalamotomy; non-invasive; FDA-approved for ET (unilateral 2016; STAGED BILATERAL approved 2022 with interval between sides)

 - Gamma Knife thalamotomy: VIM target; delayed onset of benefit (weeks–months); unilateral